molpopgen/fwdpy11/doc/pages/deploymenttools.md

 The above command will require `sudo` on some systems.
 On trusted machines, you may wish to add yourself to the `docker` group as described [here](https://docs.docker.com/engine/install/linux-postinstall/).

-This work flow builds binary wheels for Python 3.6, 3.7 and 3.8 using [manylinux](https://github.com/pypa/manylinux) 2014.
+This work flow builds binary wheels for Python [manylinux](https://github.com/pypa/manylinux).
 After building and auditing each wheel, the wheels are installed into virtual environments and the `fwdpy11` test suite is run.

 ### Extracting the wheels